 I walked about a bit, looking at the many cafés and poking my head into several small shops.

-I was then drawn by the tolling of bells that reverberated down the cobbled streets over to St. Nicholas Cathedral, a small, beautiful Baroque cathedral.
+Then, drawn by the tolling of bells that reverberated down the cobbled streets.
+I walked over to St. Nicholas Cathedral, a small, beautiful Baroque cathedral.

-I stayed for a while, sharing the church with a Japanese tour group that rushed through, their guide hurrying them in the back door and out the front without stopping.
+Staying for a while, I shared the church with a Japanese tour group.
+Unfortunately for them, they rushed through, their guide hurrying them in the back door and out the front without stopping.
 After a few minutes, I followed them out and soon found myself in the middle of the city’s outdoor market.

 A Popular Place in the City: The Market Colonnade

 The market was a tidy, little colorful place, filled with vendors selling fruits, vegetables, and clothing.
-It was squeezed between the woods running down the hill from Ljubljana Castle above, and the Market Colonnade on the riverbank, which was a long, low building of little cafés, cheese and butcher shops, and bakeries.
-Regardless of the time of day I passed, I always saw people engrossed in conversation at its little tables, sipping coffee or beer.
+It is squeezed in between the woods running down the hill from Ljubljana Castle above, and the Market Colonnade on the riverbank.
+The Colonnade is a long, low building of little cafés, cheese and butcher shops, and bakeries.
+Regardless of the time of day you pass, you always see people at its little tables, sipping coffee or beer.

 At one end of the Colonnade, there were a few stands selling little art nouveau glass figurines and other trinkets.
-A group of Americans had gathered around their guide near one of them, she telling them where their bus would meet them later in the day.
+A group of Americans stood around their guide near one of them, learning where to meet their bus later in the day.

-At the other end of the Colonnade was Ljubljana’s famous Dragon Bridge, with a dragon sitting atop a pedestal at each end.
+Nearby is Ljubljana’s famous Dragon Bridge, a dragon sitting atop a pedestal at each end.
 The symbol of the city, it’s one of its more photographed attractions in the city.
 It’s also just a three-minute walk from the modern glass funicular that goes up to the castle.

 Don’t Miss Ljubljana Castle

-I took the funicular up to Ljubljana Castle (€8 per adult, €5 for those over 60) to walk its ramparts and also see the view of the city rooftops with the snow-capped Karavanke Mountains in the distance.
-Later, while walking around, I mistakenly entered a gift shop thinking it was the entrance to the coffee shop that overlooked the castle courtyard.
+I took the funicular up to Ljubljana Castle (€8 per adult, €5 for those over 60) to walk its ramparts.
+It also provided a great view of the city rooftops with the snow-capped Karavanke Mountains in the distance.
+Walking around, I mistakenly entered the gift shop thinking it was the entrance to the coffee shop overlooking the courtyard.